jorgeloopzz/Wallpapers/README.md

 ![vale](https://user-images.githubusercontent.com/80071604/160773932-7647dbe0-e052-4443-9e41-8d17272e6cbf.png)

-## Where did I get them?
+## ❓ Where do I get them?

-I've been collecting these wallpapers for a long time and I've got mostly from this [r/wallpaper](https://www.reddit.com/r/wallpaper/) subreddit, but also I often visit [Unsplash](https://unsplash.com/) and [Pexels](https://www.pexels.com/).
+I've been collecting these wallpapers for a long time and I've got mostly from this [r/wallpaper](https://www.reddit.com/r/wallpaper/) subreddit, but also I often visit [Unsplash](https://unsplash.com/) or [Pexels](https://www.pexels.com/).

-## Style of wallpapers
+## 🖌️ Style of wallpapers

 There is a lot of variety, you have nature, landscapes, superheroes and many others topics to put on your desktop.

-* If you wanna have them: `git clone https://github.com/Jorgedeveloopzz/Wallpapers.git` or download the ZIP and extract it.
+- If you wanna have them: `git clone https://github.com/Jorgedeveloopzz/Wallpapers.git` or download the ZIP and extract it.

 <details>
   <summary>🖼️</summary>